 Jaipur is the capital of the state of Rajasthan, India and a perfect place to regroup after an all too touristy stay in Agra for the Taj Mahal.
+Let’s talk about how was my weekend in Jaipur.
 Jaipur became known as the Pink City in 1876 when Maharaja Ram Singh painted the whole city pink to welcome Queen Victoria & the Prince of Wales.
 (Apparently pink is the color of hospitality and friendship, or the Maharaja just loved pink) When wandering around Jaipur you’ll see a modern buzz of a large Indian city but can easily head to the old quarter to explore the pink city.

 Getting to Jaipur from Agra